agtendrn/pve_markers/README.md

-# Wing 8 Marker Pack
+# PvE Marker Pack

-Guild Wars 2 Marker Pack
-intended to be used with Blish HUD
+Alex's Guild Wars 2 Marker Pack intended to be used with Blish HUD

 ___